AnotherButler/documentation_docs/Docs/blocks.md

 * If you're bilingual, write or read in your other language.
 It can be either the same piece you're blocked on, or a completely different topic.

+* Talk to yourself.
+Type it out, but don't worry about *writing*.
+Just talk it through.

 * Spit it out, no matter how bad it is.
 You can edit later.
 Note: I don't approve of this method, because I think a first draft stays with you forever; it influences all future edits, no matter how bad it is.